Selected Works of Mao Tse-Tung: History

 The five officially published volumes of the Selected Works include most of the important works by Mao Zedong between the years 1926 to 1949.
 The first volume covers the period of 1926 to 1936 with selections related to the revolutionary civil wars in China.
 The second volume begins with the philosophical work by Mao, On Contradiction and contains writings from the years 1937 to 1938 related to the war against Japan.
 Selections discussing military strategy against both the Japanese and the Kuomintang are the subject of the third volume of the selected works, which contains selections from writings released between the years 1939 and 1940.
 The fourth volume covers the writings of Mao from the years 1941 to 1945, continuing the discussion of Chinese resistance to the Japanese.
 The fifth and final official publication is a selection of writings from the years 1945 to 1949 related to the final years of the Chinese civil war and the founding of the People's Republic of China.
 Each volume of the Selected Works includes detailed notes referencing the historical context of each selection included in the volumes.

 Volume Information

 Volume 1

-The first volume of the Selected Works included a total of 17 articles ranging from 1925 until the outbreak of the War of Resistance Against Japan.
+The first volume of the Selected Works included a total of 17 articles ranging from 1925 until the outbreak of the Second Sino-Japanese War.
 Published in October 1951, it was first printed by Xinhua Printing Factory, Peking First Branch Factory.
 It was sold at a price of 15,000 yuan and 200,000 copies printed.

 Volume 2

-The second volume of the Selected Works included a total of 40 articles by Mao Zedong in the early days of the War of Resistance Against Japan.
+The second volume of the Selected Works included a total of 40 articles by Mao Zedong in the early days of the Second Sino-Japanese War.
 It was formally published and distributed by the People's Publishing House on April 10, 1952, with a price of 25,000 yuan.